Multi-factor authentication concepts

 - Something you are: Your fingerprint.

-The OTP password generated by the Yubikey token must match the OTP password generated by the IBM MFA for Yubico OTP component on the IBM MFA server.
+The OTP password generated by the Yubikey token must match the OTP password generated by the Yubico OTP component on the IBM MFA server.
 OTP passwords are generated when you trigger the Yubikey token.

 - Something you have: The hardware Yubikey token.

-- Something you know: IBM MFA for Yubico OTP should be used with another authentication method.
+- Something you know: Yubico OTP should be used with another authentication method.

-- Something you know: The IBM MFA for IBM Security Access Manager verification one-time password, if configured.
+- Something you know: The IBM Security Verify Access verification one-time password, if configured.

-- Something you know: The IBM MFA for IBM Security Access Manager user ID and password.
+- Something you know: The IBM Security Verify Access user ID and password.